 Erin’s husband Creighton is the drummer in Band of Horses, so it makes perfect sense that the couple would dedicate a corner of their home to all-things-music.
 Records make for a retro accent, worked into the décor and played often.
 Erin says, “My husband and I are big music listeners.
 We are always collecting records, mostly indie rock.”Continue to 5 of 10 below.

 05 of 10

 Space to Create

-    The master bedroom is Bohemian yet current, featuring bedding by Parachute Home, a Mid-centry modern bench, and a geometric wall hanging from Electric Sun Creatives.
+The primary bedroom is Bohemian yet current, featuring bedding by Parachute Home, a Mid-centry modern bench, and a geometric wall hanging from Electric Sun Creatives.
 The couple’s work comes together here, with a weaving made by Erin and headboard crafted by Creighton.
-The décor is brought into focus against a deep-gray wall, “Ebony Fields” by Valspar.Continue to 10 of 11 below.
+The décor is brought into focus against a deep-gray wall, “Ebony Fields” by Valspar.Continue to 9 of 10 below.